 Preparing the minutes falls under the responsibilities of the company secretary.

 Which Meetings Are Covered?

-Every Singapore incorporated company must maintain minutes of the following meetings:
+Every Singapore incorporated company must maintain minutes of both shareholders’ meetings and directors’ meetings.

 Contents of the Minutes